 Marriage carries certain legal implications with respect to property, money, and debt.
-Becoming legally married in the eyes of your state means your spouse's income (and debt) are now yours, as well.
-If one of you runs up a huge credit card bill, you both now are on the hook when the bill comes.
-The following resources include information about marital (or communal) property and debt, how property is treated in a divorce, how marriage affects taxes and related topics.
-To learn more about marital property and the legal concept of "community property," visit the Divorce & Property section of FindLaw's Family Law Center.
+Being legally married means your spouse's income (and debt) are now yours.
+If one of you runs up a huge credit card bill, you are both on the hook when the bill comes due.

 Marriage Money Problems and How to Avoid Them

-An otherwise close and loving relationship can quickly come undone under financial stress, which tends to be the most common cause of marital discord.
-While it's hardly romantic, discussing financial matters before and during your marriage is an important undertaking.
-And even if financial problems and disagreements lead to divorce, the divorce itself often presents much larger problems with respect to finances.
+An otherwise close and loving relationship can quickly come undone under financial stress.
+Money problems are one of the most common cause of marital discord.
+While it's hardly romantic, discussing financial matters before and during your marriage is important.

-Couples also need to decide what their future plans may be, and what it will take to afford this future.
-For instance, it costs a lot to raise children -- you'll have to consider the cost of child care, medical and orthodontic care, and the cost of a university education.
-Another consideration is your retirement goals and whether you will have enough money tucked away to meet those goals.
+Couples also need to decide what their future plans may be, and what it will take to afford that future.
+For instance, it costs a lot to raise children when you add up the cost of childcare, medical and dental care, activities, and a college education.
+Retirement goals are another consideration.
+Will you have enough money saved to meet those goals?

 Learn About Marriage Money and Property